folkwinr/US-EV-Market-Analysis/04_Documentation/methodology.md

 - fuel diversity index (FDI)
 - state-level market contribution metrics

-These help interpret EV growth in the context of the existing fossil-fuel fleet.
+These help explain EV adoption in the context of the existing gasoline and diesel vehicle fleet.

 ---